 It’s a short walk away from the Freedom Trail, Quincy Market, and Boston Common.

 The hotel has an onsite fitness center, a lounge, and a stunningly elegant restaurant.
 The rooms are all equipped with TVs, air conditioning, and spacious en suite bathrooms.

 The staff is all extremely attentive and friendly, making this one of the best hotels in Boston for tourists on their first visit to the city.

 Of course, there are hundreds of other great accommodations in Boston, so if you want to check the best deals there, I recommend checking them out on this map.

 Where to Stay, Boston Summary

-It’s clear to see that Boston offers more than its famous marathon and sweet Baked Beans.
-There’s so much to enjoy in this charming city, and you’ll find something to suit almost every personality.
+It’s clear to see that of places to stay, Boston offers more than its famous marathon and sweet Baked Beans.

 This guide should have answered the question of where to stay when visiting Boston.
 So now all that’s left to do is to plan your trip.

 LET ME HELP YOU TRAVEL MORE BY GETTING ADDITIONAL TIPS AND INSPIRATION VIA THE MONTHLY NEWSLETTER.

 Plus, receive a short e-book with 15 Beginner Tips and Tricks to Start Travel Hacking!